tombburnell/node-stomp-client-1/README.md

 up rewrite.

-Currently written for STOMP v1.1, the intent is to support all of this protocol, the following frame types are unsupported at present:
+Currently written for STOMP v1.1, the intent is to support all of this protocol, the following frame commands are unsupported at present:
  * RECEIPT
- * ACK
- * NACK
  * BEGIN
  * COMMIT
  * ABORT